-Our focus this month is on Teamwork!
+Our focus this month is on Honesty!

 Your child is involved in learning activities designed to develop good character and help children make good choices.
-Over the month, families are encouraged to spend some time discussing ways in which they can develop and understand teamwork.
+Our focus this month has been on HONESTY.

-Your child can show teamwork by:
+Your child can show honesty by:

 Questions to discuss with your child: